JasonStarkLin/Flagellar-Bead-Assay/README.md

 1. Download this repository.
 2. Open the file,”SpeedDistribution.py”
 3. Set the parameters: folder, ExpFolder, SampleName, FPS, N_Frame, window_size
 4. Run the program, it should show the progress.
+The program would generate a analysis folder to store the results.